-Make the election by checking the box on Schedule A, Line 14.
-You may only make this election if you were eligible to make and made the election for federal gift tax purposes.
+If you make this federal election, you must check the box on Schedule A, Line 14.
+You may not check the box if you did not make the election for federal gift tax purposes.

-Enter the amount of the annual exclusions that were claimed for the gifts that you entered on Line 8.
+Enter the amount of the annual exclusions claimed for the gifts you entered on Line 8.